Physical constraints on the Maldacena-Shenker-Stanford chaos-bound in black hole spacetimes: Conclusions

 In this work, we have developed a self-consistent framework for analyzing the stability of circular particle motion and its associated Lyapunov exponent in generic spherically symmetric geometries.
 A key feature of our approach is the exact determination of the circular-orbit radius together with its corresponding angular momentum, both fixed entirely by the background geometry.
 This resolves a persistent inconsistency in earlier studies that treated angular momentum as a free parameter, thereby obscuring the physical origin of chaos-bound violations.
 Our formulation applies uniformly to both charged and neutral particles and provides a coherent description in both coordinate and proper time.

 Within this framework, we have shown that classical black holes governed by Einstein gravity, including the charged Kiselev solution with a string cloud and quintessence, satisfy the MSS chaos-bound when dynamical constraints are imposed.
-The agreement between the Jacobi analysis and the effective potential method confirms that the apparent violations reported previously arise from incomplete or inconsistent treatments of the orbital parameters.
+The agreement between the Jacobi and effective-potential analyses indicates that several previously reported violations can be traced to different parameter-handling strategies; our constrained framework resolves these differences and isolates those violations that genuinely stem from curvature corrections.

 The analysis was extended to higher-curvature black holes in AdS spacetimes.
 In this regime, genuine violations of the chaos bound were identified at sufficiently large charge-to-mass ratios, despite the circular orbits remaining physically admissible.
 These violations were traced to curvature-induced modifications of the near-horizon instability structure, rather than to angular momentum or other probe-dependent effects.
 The presence of higher-order curvature terms allowed the Lyapunov exponent to exceed the surface gravity, indicating that the MSS bound is not universally preserved in curvature-extended gravitational theories.
+It is important to clarify that the violation identified here arises from comparing the instability of circular geodesics with the MSS bound, and should not be taken as an indication of classical chaotic behavior.
+Although circular geodesic motion in these backgrounds is integrable, the associated Lyapunov exponent still quantifies the exponential growth of radial perturbations with respect to boundary time, in direct analogy with the role emphasized in the MSS conjecture.
+In this work, a ``violation" of the MSS bound therefore refers to the geometric regime in which the instability rate extracted from circular orbits satisfies $\lambda > \kappa$, and not to a breakdown of the holographic bound in its original quantum many-body formulation.

+Within this geometric framework, we find that higher-curvature corrections systematically modify the near-horizon instability structure, altering the relation between the dynamical scale $\lambda$ and the thermodynamic scale $\kappa$.
+In particular, these corrections can preserve a finite orbital instability while suppressing the surface gravity, thereby allowing the local growth rate to exceed the MSS bound.

 Our results provide a unified and physically transparent criterion for distinguishing apparent from genuine chaos-bound violations and clarify the geometric mechanisms underlying each.
 They also suggest that the validity of the MSS bound is intimately connected to the assumptions of unitarity, causality, and holography.
 Whereas de~Sitter backgrounds naturally violate these assumptions, AdS spacetimes are typically protected by holography.
 The violations observed here in the AdS $f(R)$ case suggest that higher-curvature corrections may modify the effective holographic description, and understanding this connection is an important direction for future work.